-They had reached the Romanian side only some minutes before they saw something described as a flash of a camera.
+They had reached the Romanian side only some minutes before they saw something that they described as a flash of a camera.
 The respondents recalled being in a muddy path when the group suspected being detected by the camera.
-The group sat in a field and waited, trying to avoid apprehension by Romanian authorities.
+They then sat in a field and waited, trying to avoid apprehension by Romanian authorities.

 After some minutes they began walking again for an unspecified amount of time.
-It was approximately 9 pm when seven Romanian male officers with black uniforms apprehended the group.
+It was approximately 9.00PM when seven male officers wearing black uniforms, referred to by the respondents as Romanian police, apprehended the group.
 According to the respondents, they were close to a road (Road 57) when some officers came up from the other side of the field and stopped the group.
 The respondents stressed that they could not see the authorities arriving; thus they did not even try to escape.
 Reportedly, the group was not able to see any police vehicle coming, because they were in a field from where the group could not see the road properly (approximate location: 45.258290,21.286065).
 According to the respondents’ understanding of the apprehension dynamics, the police officers arrived because they had previously detected them with the camera.

-Firstly the group was ordered to sit on the ground with their hands on their heads, while the authorities were asking insistently to show who led them until the spot.
+The respondent reported how, firstly the group was ordered to sit on the ground with their hands on their heads, while the authorities were asking insistently to show which member of the transit group had led them to the spot.
 Then, the respondents described being forced to stand up to hand over their mobiles.
 In fact, all members were searched for mobiles and telephones.
 Subsequently, the mobiles were broken in different ways: the respondents recalled that some mobiles were destroyed with batons, while others were buried under the ground.
-The respondents highlighted that one officer watched all the family’s pictures and videos collected in a member’s phone and immediately after he broke the mobile.
+The respondents wished to highlight that one officer watched all of one family’s pictures and videos collected in a member’s phone and immediately after he broke the mobile.

 “He (one Romanian officer) told me to give him my mobile, but I didn’t have mobile with me, so he beat me for 2-3 minutes”